Land Registry Compliant Lease Plan

 - Red-colored lines for demise area and blue for common areas to identify demised communal and external demised areas

-- Scale bar and plan key
+- land registry compliant plans scale bar and plan key

 - Measurements that corresponding to scaled measurements